AynmShawn4/Quadris/README.md

 A tetris like 2D game

 Implemented in C++.
-Originally have both textual mode and graphical mode
+Originally it had 2 modes(graphical and text as shown in the pictures), also the game is non-real, blocks would only move when user input different instructions.

-However, i recently partially re-implement only graphical mode of this game for showcase purpose.
+However, i recently partially re-implement only graphical mode of this game which becomes real-time for showcase purpose.
 I used SDL2 libraries to draw graphics and handle user input.

 <b>textual Mode</b>